Australian Open: Improved Carlos Alcaraz serve carries him into Melbourne quarter-finals

 "Yeah.
 I heard that.
 I have the contract over there but I haven't seen him yet!" the Spaniard said of his exchange with Djokovic.

-Now Alcaraz must try to break new ground in Melbourne when he takes on either home favourite Alex De Minaur or Alexander Bublik.
+Now Alcaraz must try to break new ground in Melbourne when he takes on home favourite Alex De Minaur, who dispatched in-form 10th seed Alexander Bublik 6-4 6-1 6-1.

 It is the third year in a row he has reached the last eight, with Alexander Zverev and Novak Djokovic getting the better of him the last two years.